 The disciples said to him, “If such is the case of a man with his wife, it is better not to marry.”Matthew 19:10

-As such, when the Pharisees tested Yeshuah asking him if it was lawful for a man to divorce his wife for any reason, “is it lawful for a man to divorce his wife for any reason”, he replied to them according to what they asked, “if a man divorces his wife, except for sexual immorality”.
+As such, when the Pharisees tested Yeshua asking him if it was lawful for a man to divorce his wife for any reason, “is it lawful for a man to divorce his wife for any reason”, he replied to them according to what they asked, “if a man divorces his wife, except for sexual immorality”.
 For sexual immorality is the reason the Torah gives that a man may divorce his wife, “if he finds an uncleanness in her”.
 So a man cannot divorce his wife for any reason, except for sexual immorality.
-And this is what many believers do not understand, and discard many scriptures and twist this response from Yeshuah erroneously thinking he was permitting remarriage if there was adultery in the marriage, not understanding that Yeshuah was giving the Pharisees the reason a man may divorce his wife, for sexual immorality, according to what they asked and according to what the Torah says.
+And this is what many believers do not understand, and discard many scriptures and twist this response from Yeshua erroneously thinking he was permitting remarriage if there was adultery in the marriage, not understanding that Yeshua was giving the Pharisees the reason a man may divorce his wife, for sexual immorality, according to what they asked and according to what the Torah says.
 Yet even if a man does divorce, he must remain sexually abstinent, otherwise he commits adultery, because he is still bound to his wife until death.
 And likewise the wife must remain sexually abstinent, otherwise she commits adultery.
 And later on Paul also gives another reason that a married couple may remain separated, and that is if an unbelieving spouse leaves.
 They are not obligated to remain together.
 Even so, both must remain sexually abstinent, or be reconciled one to the other.

 Then some Pharisees came and tested Him by asking, “Is it lawful for a man to divorce his wife for any reason?”Matthew 19:3